LIP-Computing/tutorials/docs/udocker/udocker-01.md

 2 - Get container images:

 * Pull containers from docker compatible repositories.
-* Load and save docker and OCI formats.
+* Load and save in docker and OCI formats.
 * Import and export tarballs.

 ---